mdfarragher/TCS/README.md

 ![Setup step 7](./assets/setup_step7.jpg)

-Now download the [Python Sailing Simulator](./race_simulator.py) and store it somewhere on your computer.

-Open the Python sailing simulator with your favorite text editor and take a look at lines 33 and 34.
+The racing simulator is just a single file named `race_simulator.py`.
+Open this file with your favorite text editor and take a look at lines 33 and 34.

 ![Setup step 8](./assets/setup_step8.jpg)